eed3si9n/eed3si9n.com/original/sbt-1.5.0-beta.md

 Hi everyone.
 On behalf of the sbt project, I am happy to announce sbt 1.5.0-M1.
 This is the fifth feature release of sbt 1.x, a binary compatible release focusing on new features. sbt 1.x is released under Semantic Versioning, and the plugins are expected to work throughout the 1.x series.

-The headline features of sbt 1.5.0 is:
+The headline features of sbt 1.5.0 are:

 - Scala 3 support
+- Eviction error
+- Deprecation of sbt 0.13 syntax

 ### How to upgrade

-You can upgrade to sbt 1.5.0-M1 by putting the following in `project/build.properties`:
+You can upgrade to sbt 1.5.0-M2 by putting the following in `project/build.properties`:

 <code>
-sbt.version=1.5.0-M1
+sbt.version=1.5.0-M2
 </code>

 ### Scala 3 support

 sbt 1.5.0 adds built-in Scala 3 support, contributed by Scala Center.
 Main implementation was done by Adrien Piquerez ([@adpi2][@adpi2]) based on EPFL/LAMP's [sbt-dotty](https://github.com/lampepfl/dotty/tree/master/sbt-dotty).

-**Note**: Due to the transitive dependencies to Dokka, which is planned to be removed eventually, the following resolver is required to use Scala 3.0.0-M3 for now:
+**Note**: Due to the transitive dependencies to Dokka, which is planned to be removed eventually, the following resolver is required to use Scala 3.0.0-RC1 for now:

 <scala>
 ThisBuild / resolvers += Resolver.JCenterRepository
 </scala>

-After this resolver is added, you can now use Scala 3.0.0-M3 like any other Scala version.
+After this resolver is added, you can now use Scala 3.0.0-RC1 like any other Scala version.

 <scala>
-ThisBuild / scalaVersion := "3.0.0-M3"
+ThisBuild / scalaVersion := "3.0.0-RC1"
 ThisBuild / resolvers += Resolver.JCenterRepository
 </scala>